-

 During their research, they’ll start with audience research, funnel gaps, and competitive positioning to ensure every campaign has a purpose.

-If an agency can’t clearly explain its strategic process, or worse, they don’t have one, that’s not good.
+If an agency canโt clearly explain its strategic process, or worse, they donโt have one, thatโs not good.

 You want partners who can think critically and tie every action to your growth goals.